Gioker90/PowerBI/Sales_Dashboard/Readme.md

 2.**Transform Data** > **Remove Column** (unecessary columns) > **Reorder Column** (in order to have the primary key as first column) > **Remove Duplicates**

-3.**Create new measure**, called 'product' Revenues (in this case 'Cappuccino'), and doing the same for all the 4 products
+3.**Create new measure**, called 'product' Revenues (in this case 'Cappuccino'), using `SUMX` c.
+Then doing the same for all the 4 products

 `